Advice for High-Risk Times in Student’s Life

 - Call the Center for Student Wellbeing to communicate your concern and willingness to be involved with getting your student immediate help.

-- Talk with the substance abuse therapist in Psychological and Counseling Center.
+- Talk with the substance abuse therapist at the University Counseling Center.
 You can share any information about your student, but please realize that if your student is in therapy, the therapist can not release information without a release form signed by your student (this is a federal and state law that protects confidentiality of therapy, especially substance abuse therapy.)
 A therapist can listen and is appreciative of any new information that might help the client/student.

 - Explore the options at this time with your young adult and their therapist.
 Once a plan is developed, write up a contract for all to sign so that everything is crystal clear on what is expected and what would be the consequences if the student does not return to therapy/does not comply with therapy/continues drinking or drug using/etc.